composibleIO/fluence-composedb/README.md

 [ComposeDB](https://composedb.js.org/) is a decentralised database build on top of Ceramic/IPFS with a graphql interface.
 Normally, dapps have their own composeDB instance running on a server with a single endpoint.

 ### Protocol pairs
 This demo explores the pairing of fluence nodes with a ComposeDB/Ceramic nodes.
-Have a look at the docker compose file.
+Have a look at the [docker-compose file](./docker/docker-compose.yaml).

 Such a pairing then registers itself on a distributed hashtable on the fluence network, signaling it wishes to facilitate access to a ComposeDB index.
 These are then called resource providers.